 Going abroad - The "4 Week Rule"

 You may be absent for up to 4 weeks outside Great Britain (Northern Ireland, the Channel Islands and the Isle of Man are therefore outside Great Britain), for example whilst on holiday and continue to claim.
+Please note though that if your absence is to exceed 4 weeks your Benefit will usually stop from the Monday following the day you left Great Britain.
 This general rule may be extended in exceptional circumstances -

 - To 8 weeks if the absence relates to the death of your partner, a child you are responsible for, or a close relative of you, your partner or a child or young person you are responsible for.